Casebook

 The fact that many individuals may experience similar climate-related harms does not prevent the plaintiffs from bringing a claim.
 A common hurdle in climate-related cases is the requirement that a plaintiff’s injuries be concrete and sufficiently particularized, which has sometimes been interpreted to mean that the injury must be unique, fully realized, or clearly inevitable.
 Here, however, it was not dispositive that other Montanans likely experienced similar injuries.
 The Court held to a broader understanding of the requirement, finding: “To deny standing to persons who are in fact injured simply because many others are also injured, would mean that the most injurious and widespread government actions could be questioned by nobody” (Order on Motions to Dismiss for Mootness and Summary Judgement, p.
 7).

 Bringing constitutional claims, when available, helps to circumvent procedural obstacles.
 Procedural impediments have proven fatal to many climate-related and youth-driven suits, such as those dismissed for lack of standing or failure to exhaust administrative remedies.
 The constitutional claims in Held helped to guard against these procedural barriers.
 The fundamental nature of the right to a clean and healthful environment allowed the case to survive attacks on both standing and admissibility, in addition to discrediting several of the state defendants’ key arguments.
-The court held that the youth plaintiffs did not need to exhaust their administrative remedies because they were alleging violation of their fundamental rights.
+The court held that the youth plaintiffs did not need to exhaust their administrative remedies because they were alleging a violation of their fundamental rights.

 Impacts